 - Big Applesauce: It's set in New York City and even though they want to leave for safety, they aren't given the opportunity.
 Eventually they do, with the suggestion being the mob controls all of NYC but also only NYC.

-- Death of a Child: While the whole premise is to keep young Phil alive, his sister Carmen does die early on.
+- Death of a Child: While the whole premise is to keep young Phil alive, his sister Joan does die early on.

 - Enemy Mine: Both the mob and the cops are after Gloria and Phil.